davidgasquez/handbook/Data/Data Culture.md

 - Good use of data is, ultimately, a question of good epistemology. (“Is this true?
 What can we conclude?
 How do we know that?”)
 Good epistemology is hard.
 It must be taught.
 - **When things are going well, no one cares about data**.
 The right time to present data is when things are starting to go bad.
 Use your early warning detection systems to understand when it looks like it's gonna be time for data to step in and save the day and then position data as a solution in the context of whatever meaning makes sense.
 The stakeholders are decision makers and they don't have a ton of time.
 They're looking to make decisions, they're looking to solve problems.
 - [So much of data work is about accumulating little bits of knowledge and building a shared context in your org so that it's possible to have the big, earth shattering revelations we all wish we could drive on a predictable schedule](https://twitter.com/imightbemary/status/1536368160961572864).
   - A big purpose of data is knowledge.
 Knowledge is "theories or models that allow you to predict the outcomes of your business actions".
+Insights may originate from data but are confirmed through actions.
 - You won't have the best allocation of resources in a reactive team.
 Data teams need extra [[slack]].
 [Balance user requests with actual needs](https://scientistemily.substack.com/p/product-management-skills-for-data).
 - Do weekly recaps in Slack in to highlight key items, company-wide progress toward north-stars, improvements in certain areas, new customer highlights.
 All positive and fun stuff.
 - How can we measure the data team impact?